 – Quantum gravimetry in space and on ground

-– Optical clocks comparisons to measure gravity potential differences
+– Optical Atomic Clocks comparisons to measure gravity potential differences

 The ground-based geodetic infrastructure consists of all terrestrial networks of geodetic stations contributing to the geodetic reference frames or to Earth system monitoring: